sabrinahu5/starter-project-2023-v2/README.md

   - `auth-status.tsx`: Checks the user's authentication status using Supabase, and either displays the `UserNav` component or the `LoginButton` component.
   - `login-button.tsx`: Provides a button for users to login using Google OAuth and handles the sign-in process.
   - `mode-toggle.tsx`: Provides a dropdown menu component that allows users to toggle between light, dark, and system themes.
   - `navbar.tsx`: Renders the main navigation bar of the application.
 It includes links to the various pages of the application.
-To add a new 'tab' to the navbar, you must edit this file.
+To add a new 'tab' to the navbar, the developer must edit this file.
   - `user-nav.tsx`: Displays a dropdown menu with user-specific options such as viewing the profile, accessing settings, and logging out.

 - `auth/callback`